Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Table of Contents

-Generating a Software Bill of Materials (SBOM) as part of your DevOps process is an essential technique to help secure your software supply chain.
+Generating a Software Bill of Materials (SBOM) as part of the DevOps process is essential for securing the software supply chain.
 SBOMs are becoming critical due to the growing prominence of supply chain attacks such as Solarwinds, maintainers intentionally adding malware like node-ipc, and severe vulnerabilities like Log4Shell.

 SBOMs can help identify the software components used within a system as well as licenses and vulnerabilities.
 SBOMs also can be used to comply with the Executive Order Improving the Nation’s Cybersecurity.